Trasic/trasic-backend/API-ML/README.md

 ## Backend

-The backend of the Trasic application is built using Node.js and the Express.js framework.
-The backend is responsible for providing the API used by the frontend application to access and manipulate Indonesian traditional music data.
+The backend of the Trasic application is built using python.py and the flask .
+The backend is responsible for providing the API used by the frontend application to predict Indonesian traditional musical instruments.

 ## REST API Documentation